 There are certain things that we hold to be “pillars” of Momentum:

-Bringing Students to the Word:
+Bringing Students to the Word

-Living life ON MISSION:
+Living Life ON MISSION:

-Momentum is part conference and part ministry trip.
-We often find that it’s financially hard for groups to be able to attend a conference and serve on a missions trip in the same year, so at Momentum we combine both of those efforts.
 We think it’s important to combine ministry opportunities into a conference because in this format, students get to be challenged by amazing speakers and then get to immediately put to work what they are learning and what God is stirring up inside of them.
 When students serve together at Momentum with their local youth group, it helps them see that missions can be done in their own communities and not just cross culturally or internationally.
 We create a transferable experience so groups can readily keep living ON MISSION and be serving their neighbors upon their return home.
 Ministry opportunities are available each afternoon.

 CE National and Momentum Youth Conference want to help students and adults effectively “live ON MISSION” in every aspect of life.
 We encourage you to participate in other CE National ministries on a short term ministry experience, in hands on inner-city ministry, (Urban Hope), on a five week summer ministry experience (Operation Barnabas), or even in pursuing youth ministry as a career (The National Institute).

-Creating a fun experience:
+Creating a Fun Experience:

-Each afternoon, students can elect to participate in activities like swimming, game room, scavenger hunts, corn hole, Hantis, an obstacle course, a 5K, open play activities and other auxillary games or to take part in organized sports tournaments (basketball, soccer, volleyball, dodgeball, etc.) Hundreds of students compete each day at Momentum in our sports tournaments with many more cheering on groups from their church.
+Each afternoon, students can elect to participate in activities like swimming, game room, scavenger hunts, corn hole, Hantis, an obstacle course, a 5K, open play activities and other auxillary games or to be in the organized sports tournaments (basketball, soccer, volleyball, dodgeball, etc.) Hundreds of students compete each day at Momentum in our sports tournaments with many more cheering on groups from their church.
 We also encourage the arts and students developing their talents through art classes and Momentum’s Got Talent.